 Intestinal transit time and microbial community may cause differences in weight gain

-Diet and lifestyle 31. jan 2023 2 min Associate Professor Henrik Roager Written by Kristian Sjøgren
+Health and Wellness 31. jan 2023 2 min Associate Professor Henrik Roager Written by Kristian Sjøgren

 Researchers have investigated how intestinal transit time and the composition of the gut bacteria affect how much energy is extracted from food.
 The results show that some bacteria seem to enable people to extract more energy from the food and that this may increase the risk of overweight.
 A researcher says that improving understanding of the associations between microbial community structures, the intestinal transit time of food and overweight may be used to create a more individualised diet based on the composition of a person’s gut bacteria.